It’s Mango Time

 Dung Beetle on the Roll

 If an insect could be considered iconic, it is probably the dung beetle.
 This is the famous scarab so beloved by the Egyptians for thousands of years.
 Exotically iridescent, they are busy from morning to night, diligently collecting dung and turning it into beautiful spheres.
-The beetles are sometimes called rollers; they roll the dung into these round balls for food or a nursery for their young.
+The beetles are sometimes called rollers; they roll the dung into these round balls for courtship, food or a nursery for their young to grow up in.

-High summer in the bushveld and yet another face for this very special place we call home.
+High summer in the bushveld and yet ‘another face to this very special place’ we call home.